-Any reimbursement of expenses by an exempt organization to an employee, or direct expenditures of organization funds by the employee, are automatic excess benefits to the extent that they do not satisfy the requirements of section 1.62-2 (per section 53.4958-4(a)(4)(ii)), or sections 162 and (to the extent relevant) 274 of the Code and the regulations thereunder, unless they are substantiated as compensation pursuant to section 53.4958-4(c)(3) of the regulations.
+Any reimbursement of expenses by the organization to an employee, or direct expenditures of organization funds by the employee, are automatic excess benefits to the extent that they do not satisfy the requirements of section 1.62-2 (per section 53.4958-4(a)(4)(ii)), or sections 162 and (to the extent relevant) 274 of the Code and the regulations thereunder, unless they are substantiated as compensation pursuant to section 53.4958-4(c)(3) of the regulations.

-In the instant case, A and his relatives expended funds of X, and used X assets, in a variety of ways described below and in separate technical advice memoranda issued to his wife, sons, and son in law.
-A does not contend that these expenditures and uses were intended as compensation to himself or his relatives.
-In any event, there is no evidence in the record that would satisfy the contemporaneous substantiation rules of section 53.4958-4(c)(3) of the regulations.
+In the instant case, B and her relatives expended funds of X, and used X assets, in a variety of ways described below and in separate technical advice memoranda issued to her husband, her sons, and her son-in-law.
+B does not contend that these expenditures and uses were intended as compensation to herself or her relatives.
+In any event, there is no evidence in the record that would satisfy the contemporaneous substantiation rules of section 53-4958-4(c)(3) of the regulations.

-It follows that unless A can satisfy the accountable plan requirements of section 1.62-2 of the regulations, or the requirements of sections 162 and (to the extent relevant) 274 and the regulations thereunder for ordinary and necessary business expenses, the expenditures and use of X funds described below must qualify as automatic excess benefits.
+It follows that unless B can satisfy the accountable plan requirements of section 1.62-2 of the regulations, or the requirements of sections 162 and (to the extent relevant) 274 and the regulations thereunder for ordinary and necessary business expenses, the expenditures and use of X funds described below must be treated as automatic excess benefits.

-Initially, we note generally that A does not contend that X had an accountable plan.
-As indicated below, most of A's benefits were in the form of his direct expenditures of X funds, or use of X's assets.
+B does not contend that X had an accountable plan.
+Most of B's benefits were in the form of direct expenditures of X funds or use of X's assets.